 How Does CMV Become CMV Esophagitis?

 Your esophagus is the long tube that extends from your throat to your stomach.
-If CMV infects the esophagus, it becomes CMV-esophagitis, a very painful infection.
+If CMV infects your esophagus, you can develop CMV esophagitis, which is a very painful infection.

-The primary diagnostic test for CMV esophagitis is the esophagogastroduodenoscopy (EGD), also known as an upper GI, or an endoscopy.
-The test allows your doctor to visually inspect your entire intestinal tract and take biopsies of damaged tissue.
+The primary and most accurate diagnostic test for CMV esophagitis is the esophagogastroduodenoscopy (EGD), which is also known as an upper GI endoscopy.
+The test allows your doctor to visually look at your entire intestinal tract and take biopsies of damaged tissue.

-This EGD is performed as an office procedure under local anesthetic.
-While lying on your side, you will be fitted with a mouthpiece.
-A long, flexible tube will be inserted through the mouthpiece, down your throat, and into your stomach so the doctor can inspect your intestinal tract.
+This EGD is performed as an office procedure, usually under local anesthetic.
+While lying on your side, you’ll be fitted with a mouthpiece.
+Your doctor will insert a long, flexible tube through the mouthpiece, down your throat, and into your stomach so they can inspect your intestinal tract.

-The doctor will first look for signs of CMV such as shallow ulcers on the walls of the esophagus.
-Samples of diseased tissue (biopsies) may be taken through the endoscope.
-The tissue samples will be examined in a lab for abnormal cells, and tested for different types of antigens and viruses.
-The results will help determine whether your condition is from CMV or a different condition.
+Your doctor will first look for signs of CMV, such as shallow ulcers on the walls of your esophagus.
+Samples of diseased tissue may be taken through the endoscope.
+The tissue samples will be examined in a lab for abnormal cells and tested for different types of antigens and viruses.
+This is known as a biopsy.
+The results will help your doctor determine whether your condition is from CMV or another cause.

-Prevention of the childhood form of CMV is probably not realistic.
-It’s everywhere, and is mostly harmless.
+You probably won’t be able to prevent the childhood form of CMV.
+The virus is common and mostly harmless.
 Preventing adult transmission or retransmission is far more important.
 The best way to avoid CMV as an adult is to practice safe sex and avoid sharing needles and exchanging bodily fluids with others.

 Preventing transmission from mothers to infants is an important focus of research.
 Scientists are working on CMV vaccines for young women in the hopes of one day preventing transmission from mothers to babies.